You have just opened your new batch of shaving cream. It looks and smells great, but you wonder if the shaving cream will go bad.

 The main issue with using soap is that it can dry out your skin.

 Shaving creams made from natural ingredients are better for your skin.
-Sure, they might not have the shelf life as a cream that contains chemical preservatives.
+Sure, they might not have the shelf life of a cream that contains chemical preservatives.

 Products that consist of natural materials contain vitamins such as A, D, E, and K. On top of that, you are getting antioxidants that keep your skin healthy and young.